-4. Is state approval required? (approval by a state supervisory authority with/without discretion)

-- □ Approval by a state authority with discretion - □ Approval by a state authority without discretion - □ Approval by a court - □ Notarisation by a notary public

-5. Are foundations required to register?

-For public-benefit foundations and private-benefit foundations carrying on business that runs along commercial lines on the basis of special law, registration in the Public Register is mandatory.
-Private-benefit foundations do not have to register, but the foundation board must deposit within 30 days following the formation a notification of the formation at the Office of Land and Public Registration.

-- a) If foundations must register, in what kind of register? - ☑ Company register - □ Foundation register at national level - □ Foundation register at the regional/county level - Deneficial ownership register - □ Any other public register (other than a foundation/charity one) - b) If foundations are registered, what information is kept in the register?

-Pursuant to Art.
-552 § 19 PGR, the entry shall contain the following information:

-- 1. Name or corporate name of the foundation.

-- 2. Domicile of the foundation.

-- 3. Purpose of the foundation.

-- 4. Date of formation of the foundation.

-- 5. Duration of the foundation, if this is limited.

-6. Organisation and representation, stating the last name, first name, date of birth, nationality and place of residence or registered office, or the corporate name and domicile of the members of the foundation board as well as the form of the signatory's power.

-7. The last name, first name, date of birth, nationality and place of residence or registered office of the legal attorney, or the corporate name and domicile of the audit authority.

-8. The last name, first name, date of birth, nationality and place of residence or registered office of the legal attorney, or corporate name and domicile of the representative.

-- c) If foundations are registered, is the register publicly available?

-- □ Yes, all information publicly accessible

-- ☑ Yes, some information publicly accessible

-- □ Yes, accessible upon request

-- 🗆 No

-6. Is a minimum founding capital/endowment required?

-- 🗆 No - □ Yes, amount: CHF 30,000; or € 30,000; or US \$ 30,000
+4. discretion) No • Approval by a state authority with discretion Approval by a state authority without discretion Approval by a court Notarisation by a notary public 5.
+Are e foundations required to register? cor Priv r public-benefit foundations and private-benefit foundations carrying on business that runs along mmercial lines on the basis of special law, registration in the Public Register is mandatory. vate-benefit foundations do not have to register, but the foundation board must deposit within 30 /s following the formation a notification of the formation at the Office of Land and Public gistration. a) If foundations must register, in what kind of register? \checkmark Company register Foundation register at national level Foundation register at the regional/county level Beneficial ownership register Any other public register (other than a foundation/charity one) • If foundations are registered, what information is kept in the register? rsuant to Art.
+552 § 19 PGR, the entry shall contain the following information: 1.
+Name or corporate name of the foundation.
+2. Domicile of the foundation.
+3. Purpose of the foundation.
+4. Date of formation of the foundation.
+5. Duration of the foundation, if this is limited. • Organisation and representation, stating the last name, first name, date of birth, nationality and ce of residence or registered office, or the corporate name and domicile of the members of the ndation board as well as the form of the signatory's power.
+The last name, first name, date of birth, nationality and place of residence or registered office he legal attorney, or the corporate name and domicile of the audit authority.
+8. of t The last name, first name, date of birth, nationality and place of residence or registered office he legal attorney, or corporate name and domicile of the representative. c) If foundations are registered, is the register publicly available?
+Yes, all information publicly accessible \checkmark Yes, some information publicly accessible Yes, accessible upon request No 6. ls a a minimum founding capital/endowment required?
+No Yes, amount: CHF 30,000; or € 30,000; or US \$ 30,000